-Meghan M. Biro brought internal communications expert Shel Holtz to #WorkTrends to talk about how to do it better.
-Shel has been involved in internal communications for decades — and recalled how he’d thought he’d invented the intranet for a moment back in the 90s.
+Meghan M. Biro brought internal communication expert Shel Holtz to #WorkTrends to talk about how to do it better.
+Shel has been involved in internal communication for decades — and recalled how he’d thought he’d invented the intranet for a moment back in the 90s.
 But fact is, he’s a pioneer who helps many organizations understand that communication is a whole new ball game now (one that’s not canceled).
 While countless organizations threw everything into their intranet, that was then.
 We don’t process or seek information the way we used to — and companies should take a lesson from media outlets.

 As Shel said, “The intranet emerged during a day when people were surfing the web and it was new and interesting and fun.
 But these days people tend to be very task-oriented sitting down at a web page.
 Otherwise, they’re reading and engaging on their phones.
 You have to meet people where they are.
 If you think about the major media outlets… they have their website, but also the app, and a podcast, and they’re tweeting and letting people on Facebook know about the articles they’ve read.
 We have to adopt this kind of consumer-grade mentality around getting content out to people.”